s-ol/mmm/root/articles/mmmfs/motivation/text$markdown+sidenotes.md

 ------------------------------

-The majority of users interact with modern computing systems in the form of smartphones, laptops or desktop PCs, using the mainstream operating systems Apple iOS and Mac OS X, Microsoft Windows or Android.
+The majority of users interact with modern computing systems in the form of smartphones, laptops or desktop PCs, using the mainstream operating systems Apple iOS and Mac&nbsp;OS&nbsp;X, Microsoft&nbsp;Windows or Android.

 <mmm-embed path="app-types" wrap="marginnote"></mmm-embed>
 All of these operating systems share the concept of *Applications* (or *Apps*) as one of the core pieces of their